Hell in a Cell (2011): Preliminary matches

 The actual pay-per-view opened with Christian facing Sheamus.
 In the end, Christian attempted a Spear on Sheamus, but Sheamus avoided it and Christian collided with the ring post.
 Sheamus performed a Brogue Kick on Christian to win the match.

 Next, Sin Cara Azul faced Sin Cara Negro.
 Sin Cara Azul performed a Sunset Flip Powerbomb on Sin Cara Negro to win the match.

 After that, Air Boom (Evan Bourne and Kofi Kingston) defended the WWE Tag Team Championship against Jack Swagger and United States Champion Dolph Ziggler.
-The match ended when Swagger attempted a Superbomb on Bourne, who countered into a Super Hurricanrana and pinned Swagger with a roll up to retain the title.
+The match ended when Swagger attempted a Superbomb on Bourne, who countered into a Super Hurricanrana and pinned Swagger with a roll up to retain the titles.

 In the fourth match, Mark Henry defended the World Heavyweight Championship against Randy Orton in a Hell in a Cell match.
 In the end, Orton performed an RKO on Henry for a near-fall.
 Orton attempted a Punt Kick on Henry, who countered the move into a World's Strongest Slam on Orton to retain the title.
 After the match, Henry performed a second World's Strongest Slam on Orton and retrieved a chair, placing Orton's leg in the chair.
 Henry attempted a Corner Slingshot Splash onto the chair, but Orton avoided the attempt and hit Henry with the chair, leading to Henry retreating.

 WWE Intercontinental Champion Cody Rhodes cut a promo, introducing a new design for the Intercontinental Championship belt.
 John Laurinaitis interrupted Rhodes, announcing he would defend the WWE Intercontinental Championship against John Morrison.
 The impromptu match ended when Morrison attempted a Springboard Roundhouse Kick on Rhodes, who avoided the move and pinned Morrison with an Oklahoma Roll to retain the title.

 In the sixth match, Kelly Kelly defended the Divas Championship against Beth Phoenix.
 Phoenix would target Kelly's lower back throughout the match by applying various submission holds and stretches.
 In the end of the match, Natalya hit Kelly with the microphone without the referee seeing it, giving Phoenix the opportunity to perform the Glam Slam on Kelly to win the title.